ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 detailed public specifications are not widely deployed, while many widely deployed real-time congestion controls have incomplete public specifications.

-To the extent behavior of widely deployed algorithms is understood, proposals can analyze and simulate the their interaction with those algorithms.
+To the extent that behavior of widely deployed algorithms is understood, proposals can analyze and simulate the their interaction with those algorithms.
 To the extent they are not, experiments can be conducted where possible.